georgyorgy1/padmebot_v2/README.md

 What is PadmeBot?
 PadmeBot is a shitposting bot based on AestheticsBot and inspired by MarcyBot.
 The original PadmeBot's codebase is so hard to maintain that a new one had to be written.

+What's amazing about this version is that the bot is now modular.
+That's right!
+You can take any module (pad(module name/feature)lib.py) and then implement it in your own bot (whether it's a Discord bot, an IRC bot or an Ajax bot).
+Heck, you can even use it for almost anything (desktop gui software, cli software, etc.).

 ## Installation
 Copy the token ID of your bot and paste it in cred.txt.
 After that, launch main.py